dpacassi/UltimateDrupalReference/README.md

 - [SEO Checklist](https://www.drupal.org/project/seo_checklist) - The Drupal SEO Checklist uses best practices to check your website for proper search engine optimization.
 It eliminates guesswork by creating a functional to-do list of modules and tasks that remain.
 - [Simple XML sitemap](https://www.drupal.org/project/simple_sitemap) - Every webpage needs an automatic XML sitemap generator for SEO reasons.
 This module aims to be a replacement for the xmlsitemap module for Drupal 8.

-### Security
-- [Password Reset Landing Page (PRLP)](https://www.drupal.org/project/prlp) - The Password Reset Landing Page "PRLP" module enhances the original password reset landing page by letting a user set their new password at the same time they "log in" using the one-time-login link.
-- [Password Strength](https://www.drupal.org/project/password_strength) - The Password Strength module provides realistic password strength measurement and server-side enforcement for Drupal sites using pattern-matching and entropy calculation.
-- [Persistent Login](https://www.drupal.org/project/persistent_login) - The Persistent Login module provides a "Remember Me" option on the user login form.
-- [Protected Pages](https://www.drupal.org/project/protected_pages) - Protected Pages modules allows the administrator to secure any page in your website by password.
-- [Rabbit Hole](https://www.drupal.org/project/rabbit_hole) - Rabbit Hole is a module that adds the ability to control what should happen when an entity is being viewed at its own page.
-- [Shield](https://www.drupal.org/project/shield) - PHP Authentication shield.
-It creates a simple shield for the site with Apache authentication.

 ### Site building
 - [@font-your-face](https://www.drupal.org/project/fontyourface) - @font-your-face provides an administrative interface for browsing and applying web fonts (using CSS @font-face, supported in all popular browsers) from a variety of sources.
 - [Admin Toolbar](https://www.drupal.org/project/admin_toolbar) - The Admin Toolbar intends to improve the default Drupal Toolbar (the administration menu at the top of your site) to transform it into a drop-down menu, providing a fast access to all administration pages.
 - [Block Group](https://www.drupal.org/project/blockgroup) - This module extends the standard Drupal block system with block groups.
 Each block group provides a new block as well as a corresponding region.
 Child blocks can be moved into any group region.
 - [Block Visibility Groups](https://www.drupal.org/project/block_visibility_groups) - Block Visibility Groups allows the site administrator to easily manage complex visibility settings that apply to any block placed in a visibility group.
-- [Custom Search](https://www.drupal.org/project/custom_search) - This module alters the default search box in many ways.
-If you need to have options available like in advanced search, but directly in the search box, this module is for you.
 - [Easy Breadcrumb](https://www.drupal.org/project/easy_breadcrumb) - The Easy Breadcrumb module provides a plug-and-play block to be embedded in your pages, typically at some place near the page's header.
 - [Entity Browser](https://www.drupal.org/project/entity_browser) - The goal of this module is to provide a generic entity browser/picker/selector.
 - [Field Group](https://www.drupal.org/project/field_group) - Fieldgroup will, as the name implies, group fields together.
 All fieldable entities will have the possibility to add groups to wrap their fields together.